metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Bills still insisting on singular man coverage on Julian Edelman.

 I notice the Patriots chipping one of the Bills defensive lineman.
 Probably Shaq Lawson?
+Jerry Hughes?

+Jordan Phillips creating a negative play for the Bills here with a run stuff.

+Jerry Hughes and Dont'a Hightower stepping up in their pass rush.

+Bills are finally stopping Patriot drives now that they're occasionally doubling Julian Edelman.

+Patriot insisted on running man coverage, even on an end-of-half drive.
+That insistence cost them a touchdown.

+Lots of double-clutching by Josh Allen.
+Seems to indicate uncertainty and a failure to read the coverage properly.